Welcome to Cora · $15 off your first month · use CORA15 at checkout

 Medical writers & healthcare professionals

 Our clinical content team includes registered nurses, pharmacists, and medical writers who specialize in translating complex GLP-1 information into clear, actionable guidance for patients.
-This article covers business, pricing, or comparison information and was not medically reviewed; for clinical guidance, see articles labeled "Medically Reviewed."
+This article was medically reviewed by Michael Wasef, MD, a board-certified internal medicine physician at Wasef Health, PC, for clinical accuracy and compliance with current guidelines.
+Compounded medications are not FDA-approved.

 Related reading